 Lawyers Calling It Quits Due To Coronavirus

-Lawyers closing their offices seems to be common during the pandemic.
+Lawyers closing their offices seem to be common during the pandemic.
 How many of them are going to re-open?

 On March 17th, 2020 business owners were thrown into a new, scary world headfirst.
 Prior to the Coronavirus, most businesses were most concerned about getting positive Google reviews.
 A month later and they are now trying to avoid bankruptcy and lawsuits.